ppatierno/rh-osd-2018/README.md

 For TLS authentication, the User Operator will create an X509 certificate for that user and sign it using an internal client Certificate Authority.
 The client also needs to trust the broker's certificates, so we need to ensure the certificate of the CA which signed the broker certificate is in the clients' trust stores.
 Other than that, the User Operator creates the related ACL rules on Zookeeper.
-It is possible to check that running a shell on one of the Zookeeper nodes first.
+It is possible to check it running a shell on one of the Zookeeper nodes first.

     oc exec -it my-cluster-zookeeper-0 -c zookeeper -- bin/zookeeper-shell.sh localhost:21810